wso2/docs-ob-toolkit-uk/en/docs/learn/integration-with-bank.md

 ```<OB_APIM_TOOLKIT_HOME>/repository/resources/apis/openbanking.org.uk/Payments/3.1.6/paymnet-info-swagger-backend-3.1.6.yaml```

 - The URL of the API endpoints of the core banking system, which corresponds to the payment submission requests, should be
 configured in the In sequences of the Payments API.
-For more information, see the note above on configuring sequence files.
+For more information, see [Configuring Sequence files](#configuring-sequence-files).

 ### Payments Submission